 In the present issue we have examined the topic of denim.

 Denim was the money-making machine of the last three decades.
 Now it takes new ideas to regain momentum.
 The second big topic is sustainability.
 As our Editorial Director Shamin Vogel rightly said, “if you're not there, you're missing out on an opportunity as great as those that were around when the Internet was just beginning.”
+WeAr has been writing about sustainable solutions for years – scan the QR code on this page to check out the archive with a selection of our best features on the topic on our website.

 For the next 15 years, stay healthy, keep your eyes open, seek innovation, understand, support, have courage and go full throttle.
 Instead of making yourself comfortable in the hammock and blaming the weather for your own failure.